deadex-ng/Twitter-Data-Analysis/README.md

 # Twitter-Data-Analysis

-I follwed the steps beloow for this project
+I follwed the steps below for this project
+Day 4 Unittesting task

 ### So here are the bare minimum requirement for completing this task